Commercial use of space: Spaceflight

 The commercial spaceflight industry derives the bulk of its revenue from the launching of satellites into the Earth's orbit.
 Commercial launch providers typically place private and government satellites into low Earth orbit (LEO) and geosynchronous Earth orbit (GEO).

 The Federal Aviation Administration (FAA) has licensed six commercial spaceports in the United States: Wallops Flight Facility, Kodiak Launch Complex, Spaceport Florida, Kennedy Space Center, Cape Canaveral Space Force Station, and the Vandenberg Air Force Base.
 Launch sites within Russia, France, and China have added to the global commercial launch capacity.
 The Delta IV, Atlas V, and Falcon family of launch vehicles are made available for commercial ventures for the United States, while Russia promotes eight families of vehicles.

-Between 1996 and 2002, 245 launches were made for commercial ventures while government (non-classified) launches only total 167 for the same period.
+Between 1996 and 2002, 245 launches were made for commercial ventures while government (non-classified) launches only totaled 167 for the same period.
 Commercial space flight has spurred investment into the development of an efficient reusable launch vehicle (RLV) which can place larger payloads into orbit.
 Several companies such as SpaceX and Blue Origin are currently developing new RLV designs.

-In the United States, Office of Commercial Space Transportation (generally referred to as FAA/AST or simply AST) is the branch of Federal Aviation Administration (FAA) that approves any commercial rocket launch operations—that is, any launches that are not classified as model, amateur, or "by and for the government."
+In the United States, the Office of Commercial Space Transportation (generally referred to as FAA/AST or simply AST) is the branch of the Federal Aviation Administration (FAA) that approves any commercial rocket launch operations—that is, any launches that are not classified as model, amateur, or "by and for the government."
+In fiscal year 2022, there were 74 FAA-licensed commercial space operations, which includes both launches and reentries.
+In 2023, the FAA predicted that commercial launches it licenses could more than double in the next several years.